๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 7. ๐ฆ Version Your API

 APIs evolve.
-Without versioning, changes may break existing clients.
-Use URI or header-based versioning.
+Without versioning, changes may break clients.

 @GetMapping("/v1/users")